How to Prepare Your Portfolio

 The following materials are required to complete your file for admission review:

-For each work, the portfolio inventory sheet should include slide number (if applicable), title, date, medium, and size (height by width by depth, e.g., 21 in. x 42 in. x 36 in.; dimensions given in centimeters are also acceptable) and running time for film, video, and audio work.
+For each work, include an entry on your portfolio inventory sheet with corresponding numbers and the title, date, medium, and dimensions (height by width by depth, e.g., 21 in. x 42 in. x 36 in.; dimensions given in centimeters are also acceptable).
+For time-based submissions, please include the total running time for each piece.
+You can submit this online via Slideroom or send a printed copy with your portfolio by mail.

 Return of Portfolios